Banner

 Councillor Dave Putson (Labour, Belvedere) quoted from yet more LGO case reports which showed up Bexley Council in a very bad light indeed.
 Among other things Bexley Council was demanding that single parents should be in two places at the same time.
 The almost ten years old Bonkers’ tag line “Dishonest and Vindictive” was once again proved to be very appropriate to Bexley Council.

 Camsey DowningCouncillor Sybil Camsey (Conservative, Crook Log) objected on a technicality to Labour Councillors exposing the Council’s failures to act lawfully and with compassion.
 “This discussion should not be taking place.”
-The Mayor disagreed.
+The Mayor agreed.

 Councillor Francis (Labour, Belvedere) wondered, as no doubt will all of us, “why Members opposite do not wish us to talk about it”.